Scenic USA - Arizona

 Marble Canyon

-Marble Canyon - Arizona
+Marble Canyon - Lees Ferry, Arizona

 Photo by Clayton Esterson

-Clayton Esterson Gallery
+Clayton Esterson Photography

 Once its own national monument, Marble Canyon was folded into the lands of Grand Canyon National Park.
-This area south of the town of Lee’s Ferry and Horseshoe Bend marks the launching point for most Colorado River rafting adventures.
-Downstream of Lee’s Ferry, the river begins its 270 mile journey through the canyonlands, dropping over 2000 feet in elevation.
-Marble Canyon’s colorful, steep-sided walls define a rather narrow gorge that rise sharply from both sides of the river.
-Canyoneers and anglers hoping to reach river in Marble Canyon head downstream to easier access from a handful of side canyons, colorfully named Jackass Creek, Sevenmile Draw, Soap Creek Canyon and Badger Canyon.
+This area south of the town of Lees Ferry and Horseshoe Bend marks the launching point for most Colorado River rafting adventures.
+Downstream of Lees Ferry, the river begins its 270 mile journey through the canyonlands, dropping over 2000 feet in elevation.
+Marble Canyon’s colorful, steep-sided walls define a rather narrow gorge that rises sharply from both sides of the river.
+Canyoneers and anglers hoping to reach river in Marble Canyon head downstream to easier access points from a handful of side canyons, colorfully named Jackass Creek, Sevenmile Draw, Soap Creek Canyon and Badger Canyon.
 Here, there is no fishing pressure and the native trout are plentiful.
 Getting to the fishing hole is half the challenge.

-Copyright ©2010 Benjamin Prepelka
+Copyright © 2021 Benjamin Prepelka

 All Rights Reserved